 You may find it's bigger than you're thinking right now.
 So with those beginnings, let's get on topic, huh?

-But before we get going, please know we’ve got a free recorded on-demand webinar called Evaluating Online Safety Training Solutions that you may be interested in, too.
+But before we get going, please know we've got a free recorded on-demand webinar called Evaluating Online Safety Training Solutions that you may be interested in, too.
+You might also find a LOT of stuff interesting and helpful on your online safety training search in the guide below.

 Many people think of elearning courses when they think of online health and safety training or of online training in general.
 And elearning courses ARE part of the online training package.
 But elearning coursres are only one part of online safety training.